Kid’s I Love Science Books

 The topics covered are enormous and the family will find it hard to put this book down.
 We love crystals and have the sprinkled throughout the house, so we were naturally interested in the largest crystal cave found in Naica, Mexica.
 The crystals are enormous with the largest crystal being 39 feet (12 meters) long and weighing 55 tons.

-Disclaimer: I received complimentary product to facilitate a review.
+Disclaimer: I received complimentary products to facilitate a review.
 All opinions are my own, yours may differ.